If you study

 Exceptional circumstances

 There are exceptional circumstances where you can get Carer Support Payment when you’re doing those courses or training programmes.
-Since June 2024, you may be eligible in any of these circumstances:
+Since June 2024, you may be eligible if:

 • you do not get support from your parents or guardians